Mount Kinangop Tribute – Mutarakwa Forest Trail

 Rising to an elevation of 3,906m (12,815ft) above sea level, Mount Kinangop is tough and awe-inspiring at the same time.
 It is the second-highest peak of the Aberdares and delivers a challenging but immensely rewarding hike.
 This duality has earned it the moniker “Mother Kinangop”.

 Hiking through the Mutarakwa Route immerses you into a scent-filled forest of cypress and pine trees.
 The trail becomes increasingly steep and wet as you approach the moorland toward the rocky summit.
-The entire hike to the peak and back takes 10-12 hours, covering approximately 28km.
+The final ascent to the peak is a rocky scramble that will test your fear of heights!
+The entire hike to the peak and back takes 10-12 hours and covers approximately 28km.
 Mother Kinangop respects nobody.
 We return to pay tribute to Kinangop, hoping to scale the treacherous summit.
 This is a tough hike; you must be reasonably fit to reach the peak.

 Mount Kinangop Hike Distance & Stats